Bullying at work

 - If the situation continues or is serious, you might need to make a formal (written) complaint that follows company policy.
 The person doing the bullying might be officially warned, and required to have counselling.
 If the bullying continues, there might be a mediation process.
 If all else fails, the person bullying might be fired.

-- If the bully is your employer or they don’t do anything to stop it, it’s important you get outside support and advice.
+- If the bully is your employer or they don’t do anything to stop it, make sure you get outside support and advice.

 In all situations, whether it’s work or school or wherever, you should make sure you aren’t intimidating people, or ignoring the fact that someone else is being bullied.